Skip to content

 • max_output_continuations: automatically continue clipped provider output only on explicit length stops; 0 disables it; maximum 2; default 1

-• compaction_threshold: fraction of context limit at which older replayed history starts rebuilding into the durable History Summary; default 0.8
+• compaction_threshold: fraction of context limit at which older replayed history starts rebuilding into the saved History Summary; default 0.8

 • compaction_target_threshold: acceptance ceiling for that history-summary pass; must be lower than compaction_threshold; default 0.60